Nasik Road railway station: Amenities

 Amenities at Nasik Road railway station include: tourist information centre, computerized reservation office, waiting room, retiring room, light refreshments, book stall, lift and escalator.

 Nasik Road railway station is located at a distance of 9 km from Nashik city centre.
 Taxis, auto & city buses are available at the railway station for travel to different parts of the city and outside.

 Busy station

-Nasik Road railway station is amongst the top hundred booking stations of Indian Railway.
+Nasik Road railway station is amongst the top hundred booking stations of the Indian Railway.

 Awards

-Nasik Road station has been awarded as 6th cleanest railway station in A1/A category in India by Indian Railway (As per 2021 and 2022).
+Nasik Road station has been awarded as the 6th cleanest railway station in the A1/A category in India by Indian Railway (As per 2021 and 2022).